Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 ### Virtual Network

 Next, we'll deploy the network infrastructure for our AKS cluster.
 This includes network security groups (NSGs) and a virtual network with subnets.
+To streamline our deployment and ensure best practices, we'll leverage Azure Verified Modules (AVMs) for Terraform.
+AVMs provide pre-built, tested, and secure modules that significantly reduce the time and effort required to manage infrastructure<sup>[6](#sources)</sup>.

 ```terraform
 module "avm-res-network-networksecuritygroup" {